How To Terminate Parental Rights in Utah

 When the Parental Rights Can Be Restated

-- Petition – For any child aged 12 or older, an attorney acting on behalf of the child may apply for the reinstatement of the parental rights if 24 months have passed since the termination of the rights, and there is a likelihood that the child may not be adopted before he or she turns 18.
+- Petition – For any child aged12 or older, a child custody attorney in Utah acting on behalf of the child may apply for the reinstatement of the parental rights - if 24 months have passed since the relinquishment, and there is a likelihood that the child may not be adopted before he or she turns 18.

 - Termination of the rights of adoptive parents – Despite a gap in the law which does not talk of a case where the rights of the adoptive parents were terminated, and the child would like to reunite with the biological parents, the spirit of the law is to find permanency for the child.
 It tries to enable the children to reunite with the biological parents for the growth of the family unit at the earliest opportunity.

-Seek Legal Assistance from Salt Lake City and Provo, Utah Custody Attorney Eric M. Swinyard
+Seek Legal Assistance from Salt Lake City and Provo, Utah Family Law Attorney Eric M. Swinyard